open-quantum-safe/tsc/security/response-process.md

 #### Determining affected subprojects

-Part of the assessment should involve determining which subprojects are affected by the issue and how to fix the vulnerability throughout the OQS suite.
+Part of the assessment should involve determining which subprojects are affected by the issue and how to fix the vulnerability throughout the OQS suite of [security-supported projects](#scope).
+Issues within liboqs, in particular, will impact almost every subproject.
+For every liboqs security advisory, advisories with the same CVE should be published on oqs-provider and the liboqs language wrappers instructing users to update the liboqs dependency.
+Additionally, since the [oqs Rust crate](https://crates.io/crates/oqs) installs a specific version of liboqs as part of its build process, every liboqs security release should have a corresponding liboqs-rust security release.

 ### Responding to the reporter